ElectricNightOwl/ArmSwinger/README.md

 ##### Max Stair Height
 Only if Prevent Climbing / Falling is enabled.
 The maximum stair height in world units a player can climb or descend without triggering a rewind.
 Set to the height of the tallest single step in your scene.

-If at any time the player ascends/descends more than this value, a rewind is triggered unconditionally.
+If at any time the player ascends/descends more than this value, a rewind is triggered unconditionally (no sampling multiple times).

 ##### Dont Save Unsafe Climb Fall Positions
 Only if both Prevent Climbing and Prevent Falling is enabled.
 If true, positions that can be climbed but not fallen down (or vice versa) won't be saved as rewind positions.
 If false, the position will be saved anyways.